 If you have access to any dashboards, you'll be able to locate them under the dashboards tool from your home screen.
 This may be accessible in the navigation bar and/or as a button on your front page.
 You may also be able to view dashboards on your Smartabase home page, depending on what permissions and settings are assigned to your account.

-Your site may also have some older D3 (data driven documents) dashboard templates developed by Fusion Sport's web development team.
-On the dashboards page, these templates appear under custom headings and are separate to dashboards created with the dashboard builder.
-D3 dashboards are unique reports, depend on very specific datasets and are not a tool that can be modified by Smartabase users (or builders).
+Your site may also display some older D3 (data driven documents) dashboards developed by Fusion Sport's web development team.
+D3 dashboards are unique reports, dependent on very specific datasets and are not a tool that can be modified by Smartabase users (or builders).

 Interacting with a dashboard

 Once you’ve opened a dashboard, there are several ways you can interact with it.
 These interactive features will enable you to narrow down the data you’re looking at, as well as find further information than what’s visible on the dashboard itself.

 Canvases: a dashboard can contain one or more canvases, which act like different pages.
 If more than one canvas is available, you will be able to navigate between them by clicking on the headings at the top of the dashboard.

 Sections: sections are used to separate the information within a canvas.
 A section can be collapsed or expanded by clicking on its header bar, which can be useful when viewing a dashboard with several sections.